CJA Appointment

-The plan for the implementation of the Criminal Justice Act of 1964 as Amended provides that a panel of private attorneys who are eligible and willing to be appointed to provide representation be maintained by the Clerk of Court.
-Applications for placement on the panel are available upon request from the Clerk of Court.
-Completed applications should be returned to the Clerk of Court who will present them to the CJA Panel Committee.
-The Committee meets to consider the applications and recommend to the court those attorneys qualified for placement on the panel.
-The court then approves attorneys for membership on the panel.
+The PLAN for the implementation of the Criminal Justice Act of 1964 as Amended provides that a panel of private attorneys, who are eligible and willing to be appointed to provide representation, be maintained by the CJA Panel Selection Committee.
+Applications for placement on the panel are available upon request from the Committee Liaison by calling (803)765-5067.
+Completed applications should be returned to the CJA Panel Committee address at 901 Richland Street, Columbia, South Carolina, 29201.
+The Committee meets to review the applications and recommend to the full United States District Court those attorneys qualified for appointment to the Panel.
+The District Court appointed attorneys are then notified in writing by the CJA Committee of membership on the Panel.

-The CJA Panel Committee consists of one district judge, one magistrate judge, one attorney who has served at least two years as a member of the CJA Panel, and the Federal Public Defender.
-Attorneys will be notified upon approval for placement on the panel.
-The list of attorneys on the panel is maintained by the Clerk of Court with copies furnished to the district judges and magistrate judges.
+The CJA Panel Committee consists of one district judge, one magistrate judge, the Federal Public Defender, one attorney who has served at least two years as a member of the CJA Panel, and an appointed panel representative.
+The CJA Panel Attorneys List is maintained and updated by the CJA Committee Liaison with copies distributed to the District Judges, Magistrate Judges, and Clerk's Office personnel.

 The following information is provided for the guidance of privately practicing attorneys appointed, pursuant to the Criminal Justice Act (18 U.S.C.
 3006A), to represent a person financially unable to obtain adequate representation.